 Our goal is to care for the special needs of children during their surgical and anesthesia experience.
 During your pre-admission visit, your child will be given a tour of Same Day Services.
 A room is available with a TV.
 Bringing a familiar toy to the hospital may help your child feel more secure.
 Assure your child that coming to the hospital is only for a short time and that they will be going back home.
 Encourage your child to ask questions.
 Be honest with your answers.
 (For the ride home from the hospital, two adults need to be with a child under the age of five).

 Preparing for Surgery

 During your visit with the surgeon and hospital pre-admission nurse, the medicines you take will be reviewed.
-You may be told to stop taking some medicines such as aspirin, blood thinners and MAO inhibitors.
+You may be told to stop taking some medicines such as aspirin, NSAIDS and blood thinners.
 Be sure to have an up-to-date list of all your prescription and over-the-counter medicines, including supplements, with dosage.

 For the comfort of all patients and visitors, we ask that only one visitor be at your bedside.
 Both parents of children that are having surgery are allowed.
 Please have other children under 16 years of age cared for at home.

 Non-English speaking patients may use family members as interpreters.
 For any healthcare discussion or decision, the hospital language line interpreter must be used.